cirosantilli/stack-overflow-vote-fraud-script/puppets.md

 ### More automatic methods

-This would be the holy grail of bootstrapping.
+This would be the holy grail of vote fraud.

+If we could have infinitely many puppets, then any resistance from SO would be impossible.

 One possibility would be to mass scrap questions from other Q&A websites.
+TODO: link back to where I saw this proposed on Meta.

+This script currently exists to make it possible to profit from the intermediate state where one can generate a limited number of puppets (tens).